JannieI/canvas-workstation-V3/src/app/roadmap.md

         - look at use case: do we need a little pic / icon next to each bar (title, x, etc) to make it easier to recognise?
         - save config / style of stuff, say Title, X, etc so that graphs can look and feel the same.
     - add url to open a web page
+    - consider conditional formatting on the field - ie show in blue or show icon.
+Issues: 1. what if more than one conditional format?
+2. too many icons on field bar.

     - Title
         - can save and re-use style, ie graphs for Finance will then all look the same